 Indeed, consider the names that topped Forbes’ rich list when it was first published in 1987 – Yoshiaki Tsutsumi (1st, $20 billion), Taikichiro Mori (2nd, $15 billion) and Shigeru Kobayashi (3rd $7.5 billion).
 The top three were all Japanese, and all made their fortunes through real estate.
 Today the emphasis has shifted to the western hemisphere, with the greatest wealth mostly belonging to American tech entrepreneurs.

 Nevertheless, further down the list, we can get an insight into how industries change and what their future might be.
+Knowing how to win at slots is one thing, but knowing how to win the race of being the top casino tycoon is quite another.
 And for that, we want to look at the top three individuals on the list who made their fortunes from the gambling industry – Sheldon Adelson, Lui Che Woo and Johann Graf.

 Sheldon Adelson ($26.8 billion)